-In years past, many critics of the Biennial have felt that agitprop has dominated at the expense of truly transcendent artwork — so much so that the Whitney’s own publicists embraced the controversy and once cheekily promoted the Biennial as “the show you love to hate.”Saving the difference in context, is The Whitney not perversely revisiting an American version of Socialist Realism?
+In years past, many critics of the Biennial have felt that agitprop has dominated at the expense of truly transcendent artwork — so much so that the Whitney’s own publicists embraced the controversy and once cheekily promoted the Biennial as “the show you love to hate.”Is The Whitney not perversely revisiting an American version of Socialist Realism?

 Chemi Rosado-Seijo’s Salón-Sala-Salón, 2014 (a chosen artist for WB 2017)

 For example, one of Socialist Realism's influences is Narodism, the populist land movement of end-of-Nineteenth-Century Russia.
 Here is a quote from apparatchik Georgi Plekhanov (an important ideologue behind Social Realism) addressing the artist:

 ... (he) strives to alter the social relations…he is a protester and fighter by virtue of his position.
 His attention is totally absorbed by struggle…therefore in his case social interests dominate all else…purely literary questions are of little concern to him…He is concerned not to give artistic form to his works, but to grasp and convey the social meaning of the phenomena which he depicts.
 There can be no doubt that art acquired a social significance only in so far as it depicts, evokes, or conveys actions, emotions and events that are of significance to society."Social" and "political" concerns remained the favored criteria for art under Zhdanov's reign in the USSR.